-Inventory consists of products designed to enhance table games, such as signs, layouts and bases for the different signs.
+Inventory consists of products designed to enhance table games, such as signs, layouts, bases for the different signs and electronic devices to support our enhanced bonus platforms.
 The inventory value is determined by the average cost method and management maintains inventory levels based on historical and industry trends.
 Signs and layouts do not change unless the table game changes.
-At June 30, 2009 and December 31, 2008, the Company had \$170,300 and \$46,177 in inventory, respectively.
+At September 30, 2009 and December 31, 2008, the Company had \$133,877 and \$46,177 in inventory, respectively.